Joy Chatel

-Joy Chatel (June 28, 1947–January 8, 2014) was a cosmetologist, community organizer and activist based in Brooklyn, New York.
+Joy Chatel (June 28, 1947 – January 8, 2014), also known as Mama Joy, was a cosmetologist, community organizer and activist based in Brooklyn, New York.
 She fought battles against the Bloomberg administration and millionaire developers to keep the history of anti-slavery organizing from being erased from the Fulton Mall area.

 Chatel was also a board member of FUREE (Families United for Racial and Economic Equality).
 She was able to mobilize people in the community including local politicians and organizations, helping them all recognize the importance of the abolitionist movement in the Downtown Brooklyn area.
 In 2007, Chatel and the community successfully fought a plan by the city to seize her home at 227 Duffield Street through eminent domain, which would have been used to build a park and underground parking garage.

 Chatel died January 8, 2014, from complications with her health at the New York Methodist Hospital in Brooklyn.

 History

 In 2004, the city of New York passed a major up zoning in the downtown Fulton Mall area of Brooklyn, NY.
 The plan included 1.8 acres for a new green space in the style of Bryant Park, which the city named Willoughby Square.
 This space was to be developed partly to attract private investors.
 “In order to create the park, the city said it would have to condemn Chatel's property, and up to six other homes on Duffield Street and neighboring Gold Street.
 Preservationists criticized the city for ignoring evidence that the houses were once a stop on the Underground Railroad, the network that helped guide slaves to freedom.”

 Chatel's home once belonged to Thomas and Harriet Lee Truesdell, prominent abolitionists in the mid-19th century.
 Downtown Brooklyn, most notably Plymouth Church on Hicks Street, was at the center of the abolitionist movement in New York City.
 Chatel and many others believed that her home, as well as 231 Duffield and 436 Gold Street, were stops on the Underground Railroad because the structures were connected by tunnels.

 New York City commissioned a study to determine the homes' “historic merit.”
 The city paid a consulting firm $500,000 for the report.
 The report, issued in April 2004, declared that the homes were "not part of the Underground Railroad...though the report was repudiated by two thirds of its peer reviewers.”
 Critics began to cite abuses of eminent domain.
 There was evidence of a large tunnel underneath Duffield Street.
 Even though the remnants of a tunnel system are the most persuasive pieces of evidence, the consultants in charge of the investigation "made no attempt to excavate that mysterious tunnel.”
 One archeologist, Cheryl LaRoche, said at the time that “there is overwhelming evidence…of Abolitionist activity” at Chatel's house.